 Canadian Consortium on Neurodegeneration in Aging (CCNA)

 As a dynamic research enterprise, the Canadian Consortium on Neurodegeneration in Aging (CCNA) will be the premier research hub for all aspects of research involving neurodegenerative diseases that affect cognition in aging – including Alzheimer's disease.
-The CCNA is supported by CIHR and many partners and is the Canadian component of CIHR's International Collaborative Research Strategy for Alzheimer's Disease.
+The CCNA is supported by CIHR and many partners and is the Canadian component of the CIHR Dementia Research Strategy.

 What is the CCNA?

 The vision of the CCNA is to bring together the best of Canadian research in the field of neurodegenerative diseases affecting cognition in a collaborative and synergistic space.
 Researchers will work on bold and transformative research ideas to make a difference in the quality of life and the quality of services for those living with the effects of neurodegenerative diseases affecting cognition and their caregivers.

 The CCNA will include research in Alzheimer's disease and research collaborations with those working on other neurodegenerative diseases.
 While neurodegenerative diseases of aging that have an impact on cognition may manifest differently, they share common causation, risk factors, health care, ethical and quality of life issues, and require similar research approaches and resources.

 The CCNA will promote high impact, inter-institutional and interdisciplinary collaboration through a pan-Canadian approach, and will position Canadian researchers to lead and participate in a new wave of national and international initiatives with congruent goals.

 Goal and objectives